peymanshahidi/peymanshahidi.github.io/_pages/about.md

 <br>

-I'm broadly interested in researching the interplay between market and information design as well as labor economics.
-More recently, I have begun exploring how Artificial Intelligence (AI) is reshaping the world.
+I'm primarily interested in researching the intersection of market and information design, along with labor economics.
+More recently, I've also started exploring how Artificial Intelligence (AI) is reshaping the world.